tuffy/emuman/README.md

 If you would like to turn this file into a set of Redump-verified tracks, it can be split with

-    emuman redump split file.bin
+    emuman redump split -o outputdir file.bin

-Multiple `.bin` files can be specified at once, as can an output directory.
+Because combined disk images are identfied by size and hash, specifying a software list is unnecessary.